 Train Leg 1: From Fez to Rabat

-The old city of Fez has much to offer travelers.
+The old city of Fez has much to offer travellers.
 The main train station in Fez, Gare de Fez, is a beautiful building that has everything you expect from a modern transportation hub.

 We found it quite simple to buy tickets here from the counter, which offered routes linking up to many of the country’s top tourist destinations.
 Again, you can also buy in advance if you are visiting at a busy tourist time.